johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-05-caching-and-cache-busting-with-requirejs.md

 As with any set of answers there are different and conflicting views.
 [Phil McCull’s (accepted) answer](http://stackoverflow.com/a/8479953/761388) was for my money the most useful.
 It pointed [back to the RequireJS documentation](http://requirejs.org/docs/api.html#config-urlArgs).

-> *"urlArgs: Extra query string arguments appended to URLs that RequireJS uses to fetch resources.
+> \*"urlArgs: Extra query string arguments appended to URLs that RequireJS uses to fetch resources.
 Most useful to cache bust when the browser or server is not configured correctly.
 Example cache bust setting for urlArgs:
 >
 > ```js
-> urlArgs: "bust=" +  (new Date()).getTime()
+> urlArgs: 'bust=' + new Date().getTime();
 > ```
 >
 > During development it can be useful to use this, however be sure to remove it before deploying your code."
 >
-> *
+> -

 Phil’s answer suggests using urlArgs \***both**\* for Production and for Development in 2 different ways.
 Using what amounts to a random number in the Development environment (as in the official docs) for cache-busting.
 For the Production environment he suggests using a specific version number which allows for client-side caching between different build versions.

 Full disclosure, this is not the approach favoured by James Burke (author of RequireJS).
 He doesn’t go into why in the RequireJS docs but has [elsewhere expounded on this](https://groups.google.com/forum/#!msg/requirejs/3E9dP_BSQoY/36ut2Gtko7cJ):

-> *For deployed assets, I prefer to put the version or hash for the whole build as a build directory, then just modify the baseUrl config used for the project to use that versioned directory as the baseUrl.
-Then no other files change, and it helps avoid some proxy issues where they may not cache an URL with a query string on it. *
+> _For deployed assets, I prefer to put the version or hash for the whole build as a build directory, then just modify the baseUrl config used for the project to use that versioned directory as the baseUrl.
+Then no other files change, and it helps avoid some proxy issues where they may not cache an URL with a query string on it. _

 I’m not so worried about the proxy caching issue.
 My users tend to be people who use the application repeatedly and so the caching I most care about is their local machine caching.
 From what I understand urlArgs will work fine in this scenario.
 Yes the downside of this approach is that some proxy servers may not cache these assets.
 That’s a shame but it’s not a dealbreaker for me.
 As I said, I still have client side caching.